 If you wish to use a 'standard' NUT config just remove the symlinks in /etc/nut and replace them with regular NUT configuration files.

 Due to changes in procd (or the OpenWrt shell wrapper around starting and stopping services with procd) stopping/restarting NUT stopped working properly.
 Work is underway to remedy this.
-Unfortunately issues were not reported before the 18.06 release, so it's not clear which (if any) point release will get the full set of fixes.
-Note that #6966 fixes most of the issues but there are some nits remaining.
+Unfortunately issues were not reported before the 18.06 release.
+18.06.1 has fixes for the most troublesome of the issues, and 18.06.2 should resolve the rest.

 |nut||Required to enable the 'real' packages|